 Neurofeedback Therapy results in very low relapse rates when combined with conventional treatments.
 This is, in part, due to the fact that it seems to function as a “mental antabuse.”
-There have been several studies showing that Neurofeedback training appears to have potential for decreasing alcohol/drug craving and aids in relapse prevention.
+There have been several studies showing that Neurofeedback training appears to have the potential for decreasing alcohol/drug craving and aids in relapse prevention.

-Many practitioners in the chemical dependency field have demonstrated that intensive Neurofeedback-based treatment has exerted a positive influence on a number of factors which contribute to chemical dependency including stress levels, depressive personality traits, post traumatic stress disorder and chronic relapses.
+Many practitioners in the chemical dependency field have demonstrated that intensive Neurofeedback-based treatment has exerted a positive influence on a number of factors which contribute to chemical dependency including stress levels, depressive personality traits, post-traumatic stress disorder, and chronic relapses.

 Additionally, studies have shown that Neurofeedback training can increase the retention of clients in alcohol/drug treatment programs while decreasing the relapse rate whereas traditional interventions for chemical dependency often result in high attrition and release rates.